mohcen-laalaoui/Customer-Satisfaction-Classification/README.md

-# Customer Satisfaction Classification using SVM
+# Customer Satisfaction Classification using SVM and Neural Networks

-This project uses a Support Vector Machine (SVM) to classify customer satisfaction in the airline industry.
+This project uses a Support Vector Machine (SVM) and a neural network to classify customer satisfaction in the airline industry.
 The model is trained using features like flight duration, baggage complaints, in-flight service scores, and overall satisfaction ratings.

 ## Features